-I'm Rev. Dr. Cheryl Gaver, the new Presbytery Ministry Animator for the Presbyteries of Ottawa and Seaway-Glengarry.
-I am also a Presbyterian minister, piano (and theory) teacher, and a Research Associate with the University of Ottawa's InterCulture Research Group.
+I'm Rev. Dr. Cheryl Gaver, the Presbytery Ministry Animator for the Presbyteries of Ottawa and Seaway-Glengarry, Presbyterian minister, Piano (and theory) teacher, and Research Associate with the University of Ottawa's InterCulture Research Group.

 Religion: Religion has always been an important part of my life but I'm just about the only Presbyterian in my family.
-My father was a Methodist from Ohio, while my mother (also from Ohio) was Church of Christ.
-Although I grew up in the United Church of Canada, I also attended a Catholic school for a while to learn French and picked up a love for some Roman Catholic liturgies and traditions.
-As a teenager, I frequently attended an Anglican church close to my high school.
+My father was a Methodist from Ohio, while my mother (also from Ohio) belonged to the Church of Christ.
+I grew up in the United Church of Canada, but also attended, for a couple of years, a Catholic school to learn French and picked up a love for some Catholic liturgies and traditions.
+As a teenager, I frequently attended an Anglican church.
 One Presbyterian youth-event, however, changed my life and led me to the Presbyterian Church.

-Work: I was ordained in the Presbyterian Church in 1982, and served at Norwich-Bookton for a couple of years but felt called to teach.
-Since then, I have taught a variety of courses (World Religions, Aboriginal studies, Global Studies, and Business English) at Sheridan College, the University of Ottawa, and Wilfrid Laurier University; served as Youth Ministry Co-ordinator in an Anglican Church in Oakville; led Bible studies and confirmation classes at a Presbyterian Church in Oakville; and worked as Administrator, database designer and branch webmaster at Atomic Energy of Canada Limited (AECL) in Mississauga.
+Work: Ordained in the Presbyterian Church in 1982, I served as minister in Norwich-Bookton for a couple of years.
+Since then, I have taught a variety of courses (World Religions, Indigenous studies, Global Studies, and Business English) at Sheridan College, the University of Ottawa, and Wilfrid Laurier University; served as Youth Ministry Co-ordinator in an Anglican Church in Oakville; led Bible studies and confirmation classes at a Presbyterian Church in Oakville; and worked as Administrator, database designer and branch webmaster at Atomic Energy of Canada Limited (AECL) in Mississauga.

 You might be asking yourself,"Just what is a Presbytery Ministry Animator?"
 Good question, and it's one I've been asking myself for a while now.
-The positioned is supported in part by The Presbyterian Church in Canada.
-The job description states that the challenge is to help congregations, camps and para-church organizations "grow disciples of Jesus Christ," and recognizes that this requires a comprehensive and cooperative approach:
+The position is supported in part by The Presbyterian Church in Canada's Life and Mission Agency.
+The job description states that this is a half-time position, and that the challenge is to help congregations, camps and para-church organizations "grow disciples of Jesus Christ," and recognizes that this requires a comprehensive and cooperative approach:

 OK - so that's the official description, but what does this really mean in practice?

-This summer (2016), Marian Mendoza (LIT Director), Mackenzie Palmer (LIT Participant-Observer), and I provided the leadership training program for four LITs at Gracefield ensuring that we met the requirements set by L'Association des Camps du Québec.
+The summer of 2016, Marian Mendoza (LIT Director), Mackenzie Palmer (LIT Participant-Observer), and I (LIT Director) provided the leadership training program for four LITs at Gracefield Christian Camp & Retreat Centre, ensuring that we also met the requirements set by L'Association des Camps du Québec.

 The LITs earned their Emergency First Aid certificate, and their Level 3 or 4 of the Ontario Recreational Canoeing and Kayaking Association (ORCKA) program.
 They developed leadership skills, led worship, played, created a map to show where all Gracefield campers come from, and interned for a week as Camp Counsellors.
 They survived sprained ankles, poison ivy and an intense program, and shared their laughter, generous spirits, and many talents.